edmundroberts/Term1_write_up/README.md

 ![runegame](https://user-images.githubusercontent.com/32567724/35198420-a4fb1242-fee6-11e7-8ed1-9335847942bd.PNG)

-Using blueprints I made it that the rune would be triggered when the player fires his fireball into the correct reciever.
+Using blueprints I made it that the rune would be triggered when the player fires his fireball into the correct receiver.

 ![partical spwan](https://user-images.githubusercontent.com/32567724/35196655-e6bfed5c-fecc-11e7-9f14-f31e2a4e3541.PNG)